-2.4 | Patient assistance programs
+2.4 | Patient Assistance Programs

 Patient assistance programs (PAPs) are designed to provide patients having specific financial needs with access to brand-name drugs at reduced or no cost.
 This can increase medication access for eligible patients.
-Many pharmaceutical company programs offer free supplies of medications for a defined period, often 1 year, which may be renewable.
-Pharmaceutical companies determine the income limits for program eligibility, often according to the Federal Poverty Guide-lines or some percentage of this.
+Many pharmaceutical company programs offer free supplies of medications for a defined period, often 1 year, which may be renewable.36 Pharmaceutical companies determine the income limits for program eligibility, often according to the Federal Poverty Guidelines or some percentage of this.
 Eligibility is program-specific and may vary greatly between individual company sponsors.
 Some programs use tiered eligibility, on the basis of income thresholds, to determine the level of assistance available.
-Many uninsured patients use these programs, with the annual cost to the industry estimated at \$4 billion, though this figure is carefully guarded.
+Many uninsured patients use these programs, with the annual cost to the industry estimated at \$4 billion, though this figure is carefully guarded.37

 There are several types of PAPs, each with a different structure.
-Typically, PAPs provide assistance in one of four ways: (a) reimbursement for the cost of the medication or a percentage of the cost upon submission of a paid receipt; (b) discount coupons redeemed at the pharmacy or medical supply company; (c) direct discounts offered by programs affiliated with a pharmacy and applied at purchase; or (d) free products shipped directly to the program participant.
+Typically, PAPs provide assistance in one of four ways: (1) reimbursement for the cost of the medication or a percentage of the cost upon submission of a paid receipt; (2) discount coupons redeemed at the pharmacy or medical supply company; (3) direct discounts offered by programs affiliated with a pharmacy and applied at purchase; or (4) free products shipped directly to the program participant.
 There are several websites and smartphone applications to help patients and providers locate available PAPs and other potential benefit programs.
 Table 4 lists selected examples.

 However, controversy remains about the overall benefits of PAPs because of eligibility limitations and other barriers.
-Eligibility requirements for PAPs often lack transparency and may require a tedious application process to continue receiving assistance.
-Many of the programs require proof of US citizenship and are not an option for undocumented patients.
-In addition, the time and effort invested in obtaining approval for eligible patients may result in a financial burden to the pharmacy or health care system.
-Despite these limitations and barriers, several centralized PAPs that use pharmacy technicians or other support staff have demonstrated significant financial benefit for both health care institutions and their patients and can help reduce the clinical workflow burden.
-Table 5 lists recommendations for addressing PAP barriers.
+Eligibility requirements for PAPs often lack transparency and may require a tedious application process to continue receiving assistance.^{36,38} Many of the programs require proof of U.S. citizenship and are not an option for undocumented patients.39 In addition, the time and effort invested in obtaining approval for eligible patients may result in a financial burden to the pharmacy or health care system.40 Despite these limitations and barriers, several centralized PAPs that use pharmacy technicians or other support staff have demonstrated significant financial benefit for both health care institutions and their patients and can help reduce the clinical workflow burden.^{40,41} Table 5 lists recommendations for addressing PAP barriers.

-2.5 | Over-the-counter vs prescription drugs
+2.5 | Over-the-counter vs. Prescription Drugs